 Depending on your operating system (Windows or Linux), version (Windows 7, Vista, 10, etc.) and whether it computes on 32 or 64 bits, choose and select the desired audio drivers.

-In our case, we are using Windows 10 on 64 bits, so we’ll choose to download that driver.
+In our case, we are using Windows 10 on 64 bits, so we’ll choose to download that version of the Realtek Device Manager Driver.

 Simply click on the download button shown on the image above; agree to the terms, enter your email, and the download will start.